Topic focus: The print function

 will result in an error.

-However, the print
+However, the print function is different.

 It can take any number of arguments, including zero!

-The default behavior of print
+The default behavior of print when given multiple arguments

 is to print them all on the same line,